dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 Swapping an already materialized model to be a dynamic table and vise versa.
 The workaround is the manually drop the existing materialization in the data warehouse before calling `dbt run` again.

-To illustrate, assume for the example model below, `my_model`, that it has already been materialized to the underlying data platform via `dbt run`.
+For example, assume for the example model below, `my_model`, has already been materialized to the underlying data platform via `dbt run`.
 If a user then changes the model's config to be `materialized="dynamic_table"`, they will get an error.
 The workaround is to execute `DROP TABLE my_model` on the data warehouse before trying the model again.

 <File name='my_model.sql'>